Facebook's Zuckerberg apologizes to EU lawmakers over data leak

 Cambridge Analytica and its British parent, SCL Elections Ltd, have declared bankruptcy and closed down.

-Zuckerberg said investments in security would significantly impact Facebook’s profitability, but “keeping people safe will always be more important than doubling our profits.”
+Zuckerberg said investments in security would significantly impact Facebook’s profitability, but “keeping people safe will always be more important than maximising our profits.”

-However, some European officials want a tougher line on big technology firms.
-Tommaso Valletti, chief economist at the European Commission’s competition unit, said earlier on Tuesday Facebook and other technology giants could face more regulatory scrutiny because of their market power.
+Some European officials want a tougher line on big technology firms, however.

+Manfred Weber, leader of the centre-right in the European Parliament and a German ally of Chancellor Angela Merkel, asked Zuckerberg why Facebook shouldn’t be broken up as a monopoly.

 Facebook’s compliance with the new EU data rules will be closely watched, as will its efforts to tackle the spread of fake news ahead of European Parliamentary elections next year.